Situated next to the picturesque Moors of West Yorkshire, Haworth is a small village with a big history.

 Literary giants aside, Haworth boasts breathtaking scenery, quirky independent shops, cafes and a steam railway line, instantly recognisable as the location of The Railway Children film; neighbouring Oakworth was the station used.

-The reality is of course that Haworth back then was a dire place to live, life expectancy was below 26-years-old and 40 per cent of children never saw their 6th birthday – grim times indeed.
+The reality is of course Haworth back then was a dire place to live, life expectancy was below 26-years-old and 40 per cent of children never saw their 6th birthday – grim times indeed.

 The Museum is a treasure trove of artefacts from their lives, with everything from clothes and furniture to writing equipment and childhood toys.

-Away from the museum you can immerse yourself in the Bronte experience further by heading up to Top Withens, said to have been the inspiration for Wuthering Heights.
+Away from the museum you can immerse yourself in the Bronte experience by heading up to Top Withens, said to have been the inspiration for Wuthering Heights.

 As a runner I have been up many times and every time I do I’m in awe at the beauty of the place; it is completely breathtaking, but almost always cold and usually windy.

 If you want some thing slightly more sedate, or have younger children, head back down the Main Street to Cobbles and Clay, great for kids as you can paint a pot while you have lunch.